Skip to main content

 4 mentions Positive Neutral Negative

-The music in the game is characterized by ambient sounds that create a relaxing yet tense atmosphere, enhancing the overall experience, particularly in horror settings.
-While some users found the music to be more of a placeholder, the sound effects and background music effectively contribute to the game's unsettling ambiance.
+The music in the game is characterized by ambient sounds that create a relaxing yet tense atmosphere, enhancing the overall experience.
+While some players found it to be more of a placeholder, the sound effects and background music effectively contribute to the game's unsettling ambiance, particularly in the horror context.

 • “I relaxed for 5 minutes listening to this music, long enough to realize that I would be okay.”